A Star of Darkness

 Set in the world of The Scented Court but can be read as a standalone.
 Not YA, but suitable for readers aged 14+.

 Available on Amazon and in Kindle Unlimited.
-Paperback coming soon; will also be available in audiobook.
+Paperback available on Amazon; will also be available in audiobook.
+Note: special edition paperback and hard cover are in the works and will be available direct from A.L.
+Knorr’s store.

 Kindle Unlimited & ebook